filippogambarota/ordinalsim/note/wm.md

 vedere se nell'equazione devo fare il trasposto di qualche cosa X o \beta

 vedi agresti 2012 categorical 8.2.3 per equazione della variabile latente

+> The name, cumulative link models is adopted from Agresti (2002), but the model class has been referred to by several other names in the literature, such as ordered logit models and ordered probit models (Greene and Hensher 2010) for the logit and probit link functions.
+The cumulative link model with a logit link is widely known as the proportional odds model due to McCullagh (1980) and with a complementary log-log link, the model is sometimes referred to as the proportional hazards model for grouped survival times.